blue-build/modules/modules/justfiles/README.md

 ## What is just ?

-Just is a command runner (kind of like make) that can be used to supply arbitrary scripts under a single shell command.
+Just is a command runner (kind of like a simpler make) that can be used to supply arbitrary scripts under a single shell command.

+Usage of Just as a system-wide command runner was popularized by Universal Blue with `ujust`.

+### `ujust`

+Images based on Universal Blue bundle a set of these scripts, called recipes, which can be accessed with the `ujust` command.

 ### `blujust`

 The `blujust` command will be installed if `ujust` is not detected.
-This will allow base image maintainers to take advantage of the pattern popularized by Ublue without having to directly depend on their images.
+This will allow base image maintainers to take advantage of the pattern popularized by Universal Blue without having to directly depend on their images.

-### `ujust`

-Images based on Universal Blue bundle a set of these scripts, called recipes, which can be accessed with the `ujust` command.

 For more information, refer to these links: